Children Lyme disease tick bite

 A mother once told me, “I check my kids every night after they play outside.
 I would have seen a tick.”
 She was certain.
 But her 8-year-old son had Lyme disease—and neither she nor her son ever saw a tick.

 This is one of the most common misconceptions I encounter.
 Parents assume that if their child had been bitten by a tick, someone would have noticed.
-But the research tells a different story: children with Lyme disease tick bite history are the exception, not the rule.
+But research shows that children with Lyme disease often do not recall a tick bite, even when infection is confirmed.

 The Study Every Parent Should Know